-Synchromesh [Poesia et al. 2022] improves the extent to which large language models, such as Codex, can generate syntactically and semantically valid code from natural language utterances.
+Neurosymbolic Methods for Programming Tasks Synchromesh [Poesia et al. 2022] improves the extent to which large language models, such as Codex, can generate syntactically and semantically valid code from natural language utterances.
 To do so, Synchromesh biases the decoding process towards tokens that would produce valid completions.
 These tokens are derived from the associated grammar and domain constraints (such as table schemas for SQL).
-Additionally, Synchromesh introduces target similarity tuning - a method for picking few shots for the prompt that are expected to have a similar program structure to the intended program (as specified via the natural language utterance).
+Additionally, Synchromesh introduces target similarity tuning - a method for picking few shots for the prompt that are expected to have a similar program structure to the intended program.

 Rahmani et al. [2021] note that LLMs often fail to generate the desired program directly from natural language descriptions, but the programs that they do generate often contain most or all of the components that should appear in the desired program.
 Thus, their approach consists of generating candidate programs from the natural language utterance using an LLM, and then mining code fragments from these as components, and performing component-based synthesis over these mined components (and a DSL) to satisfy the input/output examples provided.
-In particular, not only are the components from the LLM useful for initializing the search, but other features of the programs from the LLMs also help for pruning and guiding the beam search, as well as ranking the synthesized candidates to learn programs more efficiently and from fewer examples.
 They show that such an approach performs well in the domains of regular expressions and CSS selectors.

-Verbruggen et al. [2021] combine LLMs into a traditional inductive synthesizer by identifying subproblems that cannot be solved through syntactic transformations defined in the base DSL and can be handed off to a LLM to produce a solution.
+Verbruggen et al. [2021] combine LLMs into a traditional inductive synthesizer by identifying subproblems that cannot be solved through syntactic transformations but can be handed off to a LLM to produce a solution.
 By incorporating an LLM into a symbolic synthesizer, their approach can support semantic transformations of inputs, such as returning the currency symbol given a country name, without the need to manually define such operators.

 Similarly to this line of work, LAMIRAGE combines both symbolic and neural methods.
 In particular, LAMIRAGE uses a neural localizer and ranker, and integrates these into a symbolic (syntax-guided) framework for processing buggy input programs and generating candidate repairs.
-The contributions of LAMIRAGE are to apply these ideas to a new task (last-mile repair in the low-code domain) and to arrive at the specific design that works well in practice (as shown by our evaluation).
+LAMIRAGE applies these ideas to a new task (last-mile repair in the low-code domain) and arrives at the specific design that works well in practice (as shown by our evaluation).